pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 The release pipelines in Horace have a second parameter `HERBERT_BRANCH_NAME`, which must be specified.
-A Herbert branch/tag/revision matching this name will be used in the generated release.
+A Herbert branch/tag/revision matching this name will be used in testing and bundled in the generated release.

 ## Deploy Pipelines